Pinterest Hidden Image

 The cookies should be golden brown and firm around the edges without appearing jiggly in the centers.
 This takes 12-14 minutes of baking, and they will harden as they cool.

-Can plant-based oatmeal raisin cookies be frozen?
+Can oatmeal raisin cookies be frozen?

 Yes, you can freeze them in an airtight container for up to 3 months.
+The dough is also freezer-friendly, so you can have them ready to go whenever you fancy freshly baked cookies!

 dipping a vegan oatmeal cookies into a glass of oat milk.Pin